pringyy/Explore-MMO/README.md

 #### Real time Player Movement

-* Players can see other player movements in real-time.
+* Players can see other players' sprite movements in real-time.
 * Was achieved using JavaScript package socket.io, allowing for continous data streaming between all clients.
 * Was essential so players could collaborate and complete quests.
-* Sprites game assets used were copyright free and created by Sithjester.
+* All sprite game assets used were copyright free and created by Sithjester.
 This link to the art is here: https://untamed.wild-refuge.net/rpgxp.php

 #### Game World